 CARSON, Calif.
 (June 6, 2018) – The LA Galaxy advance to the Round of 16 of the 2018 Lamar Hunt U.S. Open Cup after defeated F.C.
 Golden State Force at home on Wednesday night.
 The final score was 3-1.

-LA Galaxy Beat FC Golden State Force to advance to Lamar Hunt U.S. Open Cup Round of 16
+LA Galaxy Advance: Beat FC Golden State Force in Lamar Hunt U.S. Open Cup Round of 16

 This was an interesting matchup with Golden State being one of two fourth-round proper of the U.S. Open Cup.
 On the other side, the Galaxy was shorthanded with several injuries and players gone on international duty.
 Five players who have normally been with LA Galaxy II this season were in the 18 for this match as a result.